-Table 3.
-Adaptation Actions Selected for Each Risk (quotations from Barataria-Terrebonne National Estuary Program, 2018)
+Table 4.
+Adaptation Actions Selected for Each Risk (quotations from Barataria-Terrebonne National EstuaryProgram, 2018)

 Program, 2018) Initial Decision from Survey Final Decision from Workshop: Actions and Lead Agency(ies) Responsible Sea level rise will result in areas of brackish marsh transitioning to salt marsh.
-Transfer the risk to the lead agencies responsible for Ecological Management Action Plans 1, 2, and 3 (EM-1, EM-2, EM-3) in the 2018 BTNEP Comprehensive Conservation and Management Plan (CCMP; Barataria-Terrebonne National Estuary Program, 2018).
-EM-1 Hydrologic Restoration and Management CWPPRA will lead an effort to "...improve hydrology through the effectual use of the freshwater, sediments, and/or nutrients that already reach the basins.
-[And] to "...stabilize water levels and salinity to provide conditions conducive to the establishment and growth of Mitigate Accept Transfer Avoid emergent and submergent marsh plants."
+Mitigate Accept Transfer Avoid Transfer the risk Transfer the risk to the lead agencies responsible for Ecological Management Action Plans 1, 2, and 3 (EM-1, EM-2, EM-3) in the 2018 BTNEP Comprehensive Conservation and Management Plan (CCMP; Barataria-Terrebonne National Estuary Program, 2018).
+EM-1 Hydrologic Restoration and Management CWPPRA will lead an effort to "improve hydrology through the effectual use of the freshwater, sediments, and/or nutrients that already reach the basins.
+[And] to "stabilize water levels and salinity to provide conditions conducive to the establishment and growth of emergent and submergent marsh plants."
 EM-2 River Reintroduction CPRA, USACE, LDNR, and the CWPPRA Task Force will lead an effort to "use riverine resources of freshwater and sediment from the Mississippi and Atchafalaya Rivers in order to decrease salinities and preserve and/or create marshes."
 EM-3 Freshwater Reintroduction into Bayou Lafourche BLFWD, CPRA, USACE, EPA, USFWS, and NRCS will lead an effort to "support and encourage reintroduction of Mississippi River flow into Bayou Lafourche in order to bring freshwater and sediments to the BTB marshes to help address coastal land loss and to ensure adequate consumptive freshwater supplies by combating saltwater intrusion."
 Sea level rise will result in a change in the distri- bution and range of fish and crustaceans due to intrusion of sea water into fresher systems.
 Mitigate Accept Transfer Avoid Transfer the risk Transfer the risk to the lead agencies responsible for EM-1, EM-2, EM-3 in the 2018 BTNEP CCMP.
+EM-1 Hydrologic Restoration and Management CWPPRA will lead an effort to "improve hydrology through the effectual use of the freshwater, sediments, and/or nutrients that already reach the basins.
+[And] to "stabilize water levels and salinity to provide conditions conducive to the establishment and growth of emergent and submergent marsh plants."
+EM-2 River Reintroduction CPRA, USACE, LDNR, and the CWPPRA Task Force will lead an effort to "use riverine resources of freshwater and sediment from the Mississippi and Atchafalaya Rivers in order to decrease salinities and preserve and/or create marshes."
+EM-3 Freshwater Reintroduction into Bayou Lafourche BLFWD, CPRA, USACE, EPA, USFWS, and NRCS will lead an effort to "support and encourage reintroduction of Mississippi River flow into Bayou Lafourche in order to bring freshwater and sediments to the BTB marshes to help address coastal land loss and to ensure adequate consumptive freshwater supplies by combating saltwater intrusion."